 The primary after-effects of childhood sexual abuse have been divided into seven distinct, but overlapping categories:

 - Social functioning

-Responses can be vary greatly within the seven categories.
-Also, survivors may fluctuate between being highly symptomatic and relatively symptom free.
+Responses can vary greatly within the seven categories.
+Also, survivors may fluctuate between being highly symptomatic and relatively symptom-free.
 This variability is completely normal.

 - Administration for Children and Families

 - National Clearinghouse on Child Abuse and Neglect Information